encdr/pn532-tools/README.md

-# a set of tools for the PN532 NFC-Module
+# a set of tools for the PN532 NFC module

 ** this will be updated shortly **